MyCodingSucks/MyCodingSucks.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 collect2: ld returned 1 exit status
 ```

-It doesn't find those functions that the platform doesn't provide, so we need to add those file ourselves.
-That's why I add `PLUGIN_MODULES += ifaddrs` in `config.mk` before.
+It doesn't find those functions that the platform doesn't provide, so we need to add those files ourselves.
+That's why I add `PLUGIN_MODULES += ifaddrs` in `config.mk` before, as it enables us to use those files.

 Don't worry, we still have mighty GitHub.
 Many file can be found in GitHub.
 I used this [ifaddrs.c](https://github.com/SWRT-dev/bluecave-asuswrt/blob/master/release/src/router/smartdns/src/lib/ifaddrs.c) and this [ifaddrs.h](https://github.com/lattera/glibc/blob/master/inet/ifaddrs.h).
 I know little about C or C++, so I can't give too much advice.
 Add `ifaddrs.h` in `includes/` and add `ifaddrs.c` in `util/ifaddrs/`.
 Don't forget to edit `config.mk` if you didn't do it before.